KomodoPlatform/NotaryNodes/season5/candidates/strob/README.md

 ![Pirate Discord logo by Strob](https://www.strob.net/kmdNN2020/PIRATE_discordLogo_v002_1.gif "Pirate gif by Strob")

 I also created this `3 minutes` video for pirate ARRR, including idea, directing, 3D, voice over and sound.
-Thanks to a ARRR suporter to contribute approx 1000$ to this project.
+Thanks to a ARRR supporter to contribute approx 1000$ to this project.
 <a href="https://getwrightonit.com/how-much-does-3d-animation-cost/2/">To have an idea about how much this is worth please see here (hint: approx 10k$/minute).</a>

 `Pirate $ARRR`: <a href="https://www.youtube.com/watch?v=jWLLgYkouqE">TOP 5 Reasons Why You Need PIRATE CHAIN ARRR Privacy.</a>